GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-4 Skeleton Minimal/README.md

 1. console mode using C++
 2. Windows© MessageBox
-3. minimum Win API app
+3. minimum Win API
-4. minimal skeletal Win API app
+4. minimal skeletal Win API app  *<------- this example*
 5. realistic skeletal Win API app with custom assets
-6. skeletal Win API app using C++ wide strings using modernized C++ practices
+6. a modernized C++ practices skeletal Win API app using C++ wide strings
 7. minimum MFC app
 8. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library

+This example uses a custom icon and cursor, most people think of it as a pointer, using a resource script to utilize the assets.

 ### Notes